 It’s usually easy to borrow someone’s sled or use a discarded one, but they’re also easy to find at most drugstores or sporting goods stores close to the park.

 This little southeastern corner of the park is the best place to see the glory of a New York City winter (without having to venture too deep into the park).

 Just make sure to wear boots!

-Spring in Central Park
+Things to Do in Central Park in Spring

-See the cherry trees blossom – although there are cherry and magnolia trees scattered throughout the park (and thus there are explosions of pink all over the place during late April and early May).
+Although there are cherry and magnolia trees scattered throughout the park (and thus there are explosions of pink all over the place during late April and early May).

 I especially like a little corner between the Mall and the Balto statue.
 There’s a little patch of green that’s just perfect for a break in the sunshine!

 When New York City starts to bloom, there’s no better place to experience it than Shakespeare Garden.

 It’s filled with the plants and flowers that Shakespeare mentioned in his works – with helpful bronze plaques that identify the flower and the quotations that mention it.